syntactic/Cognitive-Control-Paradigm-Integration/content/Papers/Rubin & Meiran (2005).md

 Compared three groups based on stimulus characteristics:
 1.  **Univalent (Uni) without filtering:** Irrelevant dimension fixed (e.g., for shape task, all stimuli green).
 No ambiguity, no filtering needed.
 2.  **Univalent plus Filtering (Uni+F):** Irrelevant dimension varied but with values not used in the competing task (e.g., for shape task, stimuli green or yellow; color task used red/blue).
 No ambiguity, but filtering of irrelevant variation needed.
-3.  **Bivalent plus Filtering (Biv+F):** Irrelevant dimension varied with values used in the competing task (e.g., for shape task, stimuli red or blue; color task also used red/blue). [[Dimensions/Stimulus Bivalence & Congruency|Bivalent stimuli]], filtering needed.
+3.  **Bivalent plus Filtering (Biv+F):** Irrelevant dimension varied with values used in the competing task (e.g., for shape task, stimuli red or blue; color task also used red/blue). [[Dimensions/Stimulus-Stimulus Congruency]], filtering needed.
     - [[Dimensions/Response Set Overlap|Response Set Overlap]]: Disjoint (different keys for shape vs. color responses).

 **Experiment 2: WM Load**